sbachinin/bracketry/README.md

 `If this function is not provided`

-Then bare "nationality" from a current player's data will be used (`contestants[i].players[j].nationality`).
+Then bare "nationality" from a current player's data will be used (`contestants[id].players[i].nationality`).
 If there is no such data for a player, then nationality field will not be visible.

 `Use the "second column" for anything you want`